akselw/elm-workshop/book/Task-1.md

     ```
 2. Call the function `viewWriteComment` from `viewSuccess`
 by adding it as the second element in the list, after the call to `viewArticle`.
-You should now see a text field below the article in the browser.
+You should now see a text area below the article in the browser.

-3. Notice that the text field in the browser contains the text "Example text".
+3. Notice that the text area in the browser contains the text "Example text".
 Change `viewWriteComment` to use the text in `SuccessModel`.
 You can change the text in `init` to make sure the view is rendering what is in the model.

 ## Task 1.3: Update the model when the user types

-You may have noticed that the text in the text field never changes:
+You may have noticed that the text in the text area never changes:
 it always just displays whatever is in the model.
 While we want the view to display whatever is in the model,
 we also want the model to change whenever a user types something.